AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Introduction:

 \section{Introduction:}

-System-on-Chip (SoC) designs represent the building blocks for many safety-critical computing applications, including vehicular systems, infrastructure, military, and industrial automation.
-SoCs perform numerous complex computations, often using sensitive and users' private data.
-It is crucial for our national and personal well-being to ensure that the SoCs are functionally correct, safe, and secure to ensure that the SoC designs function as intended and are free from errors and vulnerabilities.
+System-on-Chip (SoC) designs are the building blocks for many safety-critical computing systems, including vehicular systems, infrastructure, military, and industrial automation.
+It is crucial to establish that the SoCs are functionally correct, safe, and secure to ensure that the SoC designs function as intended and are free from errors and vulnerabilities.

-\bem{Assertions} or {\em design invariants} are mathematical encoding (in Boolean logic) of desired design properties that should hold True in the design.
-Assertions are used for hardware design validation at different stages of hardware's life cycle, \eg, pre-silicon formal verification and simulation-based verification, emulation, and often synthesized in a fabricated chip for post-silicon validation and in-field debug and diagnosis.
-Assertion-based Verification (ABV)~\cite{witharana2022assertion} has long emerged as the de facto standard to verify security and functional correctness of SoCs.
-However, crafting a succinct set of assertions for hardware designs is a tedious and time-consuming task, often require considerable amount of human ingenuity.
-Too many assertions can negatively affect verification performance with a prolonged verification closure, whereas too few assertions may result in insufficient design coverage causing corner case design bugs to escape to production and mass manufacturing.
-The ever increasing hardware design complexity and rapidly broadening target applications (\eg, deep learning, AI) have only worsened the problem.
-Additionally, in sequential hardware designs (\ie, designs containing flip-flops, memory elements, and latches), properties span across multiple clock cycles that are usually the source of subtle yet crucial bugs that often take many months to debug.
-Human mind fails to reason with such complicated temporal relations, thereby making the temporal assertion generation further challenging. \bem{Consequently, it is crucial to develop an automated and scalable technique to rapidly generate a succinct set of hardware design properties targeting design functionality, safety, and security}.
+\bem{Assertions} or {\em design invariants} are mathematical encoding (in Boolean logic) of desired design properties that should hold True for the hardware design.
+Assertion-based Verification (ABV)~\cite{witharana2022assertion} has long emerged as the de facto standard to verify the security and functional correctness of SoCs.
+However, crafting a succinct set of assertions for hardware designs is a tedious and time-consuming task, often requiring considerable human ingenuity.
+Too many assertions can negatively affect verification performance with a prolonged verification closure, whereas too few assertions may result in insufficient design coverage causing corner case design bugs to escape to production and mass manufacturing. \bem{Consequently, it is crucial to develop automated and scalable techniques to rapidly generate a succinct set of hardware design properties targeting design functionality, safety, and security}.